 What Famous Violin Piece Uses Violin Harmonics?

-The number of pieces is too many to count, but some popular pieces are:
+The number of pieces is too many to count, but some popular pieces that use violin harmonics are:

 - Natural harmonics: Stravinsky’s ballet, The Firebird